bernamar/sheridan-template-responsive/README.md

 //*----------- START HERE -----------*//
 #content_bg {
 	width: 100%;
-	max-width: 960px; // This line is different in the site's IE stylesheet }
+	max-width: 960px; // This line is different in the IE stylesheet }
 #footer-sher {
 	color: #fff;